ionic-team/ionic-portals-react-native/README.md

 `yarn add @ionic/portals-react-native`

 ### Usage
-Register Portals with your [product key](#Registration)
+Register Portals with your [product key](#Registration):
 ```javascript
 import { register } from '@ionic/portals-react-native';

 register('YOUR_PORTAL_KEY_HERE');
 ```

-Create a Portal and add it to the portal registry
+Create a Portal and add it to the portal registry:
 ```javascript
 import { addPortal } from '@ionic/portals-react-native';
 const helloPortal = {